 In its purest form, dynamic range in music production is simply the decibel (dB) difference between quietest and loudest sounds in a mix or audio file.
 Therefore, songs with a wide dynamic range will have a larger gap between the loudest sound and quiet sound compared to songs with more consistent sound quality.

 Dynamic range can also refer to the loudest and quietest sounds hardware or audio systems can properly represent.
 The bottom range of this value is called the noise floor.
-The noise floor is the amount of well, noise that a piece of gear naturally creates.
+The noise floor is the amount of noise that a piece of gear naturally creates.
 Every piece of gear has some sort of noise level that should be accounted for during the mixing process.

 You can't avoid a noise floor even with equipment as simple as an audio cable, but it's important to acknowledge so that you can create the cleanest mix possible.